kovansky/midas/README.md

       "deployment": {
         // Self-explainatory.
 If the deployment is enabled.
         "enabled": true,
         // Name of the provider to use.
-Currently only AWS is supported.
+Possible: aws, sftp.
+Required.
         "target": "aws",
-        // Target-specific settings.
+        // AWS-specific settings.
         "aws": {
           // Name of the bucket to use for upload.
           "bucketName": "hugo-test",